danielfm/django-flash/doc/source/index.rst

         del request.flash['key']

-Although we are using plain ``string`` values, you are free to use any *pickleable* object.
+Although we are using plain strings values, you are free to use any *pickleable* object.

 Flash-scoped objects: default lifecycle
 ```````````````````````````````````````

-First let's see a basic example of how ``django-flash`` controls the
+First let's see a basic example of how Django-flash controls the
 flash-scoped objects lifecycle.
 Consider the following view methods::

     # URL: http://server/app/first